Lighting up the LHC with Dark Matter: Further Plots of vs.

 \section{Further Plots of $m_{\chitwo}$ vs. $\Delta m(\chitwo, \chione)$}

 In \fig{fig:more_plots}, we show the parameter space satisfying $\Delta a_\mu = a_\mu^{\rm MSSM}$, for various choices of slepton masses and $\tan\beta$.
 Here, we focus on the case of $(M_1\times M_2)<0$, for which direct detection constraints are alleviated and the radiative decay branching ratio of the second-lightest neutralino is enhanced. \fig{fig:more_plots} indicates that direct detection constraints are weaker for larger $\tan\beta$ and for smaller slepton masses, mainly because then larger $\mu$ is needed to explain $\Delta a_\mu$.
-The first panel of this figure shows that there is a region of the physical parameter space ($m_\chione$, $m_\chitwo$, \ldots) which is not accessible in our scenario due to our requirement that $a_\mu^{\rm MSSM} = \Delta a_\mu$: as one raises $M_2$, one needs to lower $\mu$ to satisfy $a_\mu^{\rm MSSM} = \Delta a_\mu$.
-If $M_2$ becomes too large, $\mu$ becomes so small that $\chione$ and $\chitwo$ become Higgsino-like (with masses $m_\chione \approx m_\chitwo \approx \mu$).
-In the figure, we do not display such Higgsino-like solutions.
+Note that for a lighter slepton mass, $M_{\slepton}=550$\,GeV, the search for sleptons and charginos production \cite{ATLAS:1908.08215} (``ATLAS B" in the figure) rules out the region with small $m_\chitwo$ and $(\massplit)$, as expected from the increased slepton production cross section due to its reduced mass.

 \end{appendices}